goldengateknights/charter/charter.md

 6.3 Treasurer
 The treasurer maintains the financial records for the local council.
 These records exist in order to provide transparency,  any legal requirements that may arise for the group, as well as for any necessary supplies, or repairs to critical equipment.

-6.3a The treasurer maintains all records regarding charitable works or donations, as well as any necessary tax documentation for GGK.
+6.3a The treasurer maintains all records regarding charitable works or donations, as well as any necessary tax documentation for Golden Gate Knights.

-6.3b The responsibilities of the treasurer include seeing to the payment for class space, legal fees and any other disbursement of finances on behalf of GGK.
+6.3b The responsibilities of the treasurer include seeing to the payment for class space, legal fees and any other disbursement of finances on behalf of Golden Gate Knights.

 6.3c The treasurer shall not vote on any matter that involves the disbursement of funds, unless that vote shall be the tie breaking vote.
 This is to avoid any possibility of conflict of interest.